 Our bylaws provide that, in an election of directors where the number of nominees does not exceed the number of directors to be elected (an "uncontested election"), each nominee must receive a majority of the votes cast with respect to that nominee to be elected as a director (i.e., the number of shares voted "for" a nominee must exceed the number voted "against" that nominee).
 If an incumbent director is not re-elected under this majority voting standard, the Board must decide whether to accept or reject the director's offer of resignation which was previously delivered to the company pursuant to the Board's advance contingent director resignation policy.
-The Governance Committee will make a recommendation to the Board on whether to accept or reject the resignation, or whether other action should be taken.
-If the director submitting the resignation is a member of the Governance Committee, that director will not participate in the Governance Committee's recommendation to the Board.
+The Governance Committee will make a recommendation to the Board on whether to accept or reject the resignation is a member of the Governance Committee, that director will not participate in the Governance Committee's recommendation to the Board.
 The Board will act on the Governance Committee's recommendation and publicly disclose its decision and rationale within 90 days from the date of the certification of the election results.
 The director in question will not participate in the Board's decision.